davesheinbein/SEI-CC-8/work/w11/d4/02-03-full-stack-react/full-stack-react.md

 It simply needs to deliver the **production-ready** `index.html`, which will in turn request the **production-ready** scripts, etc., that were built using `$ npm run build`.

-> Note: The `build` folder is git ignored because we will configure `package.json` to make Heroku build the React app in the cloud.

 #### Install the Modules for the Express Server

 The full-stack architecture we decided on uses a single **package.json** file (the one that was created by `create-react-app`).